Program Leadership

 Program Director

 Rebecca Berman is our program director for the Internal Medicine Residency program.
 After completing her chief residency at Brigham & Women’s Hospital, she joined Mass General Hospital, where she built a network of student-faculty primary care practices, the Crimson Care Collaborative (CCC).
 Over 1000 Harvard Medical students have participated in CCC gaining early exposure to primary care, to care for the underserved and interprofessional education opportunities.
-In 2013, Dr. Berman returned to BWH to direct its primary care residency program.
+In 2013, Dr. Berman returned to BWH to direct its primary care residency program and was recruited to UCSF in 2018.
 To help reduce pay disparities and improve diversity in medical leadership positions, she teaches nationally on negotiation skills for physicians.
 Other areas of interest include novel curricular design, health literacy and care for the underserved.
+When not in the hospital, she can be found hanging out with her partner and three kiddos, exploring Golden Gate Park or reading a novel.

 Associate Program Directors (APDs)